Audiosutras/getdat/docs/READMe.md

 * The demo for this command downloaded an epub format of Robert Louis Stevenson's and N.C.
 Wyeth's book *Treasure Island*.
 This book is in the public domain.
 * The demo for this command opens the downloaded ebook using [epr](https://github.com/wustho/epr), a terminal epub reader to show the contents of the downloaded book.
 You can expect higher ebook quality by using a desktop e-reader like [librum](https://librumreader.com/)
-* Anna's Archive `SciDB` search is not yest supported.
+* Anna's Archive `SciDB` search is not yet supported.

 ```bash